-"The man must be the devil !' says I, 'and accustomed to a warmer place, or he must feel this.
-Hollo Brian !
-Stop there !
-Do you mean to kill me ?'

-"' Take it easy,' says he; 'you'll see another day arter this-I've business on hand and cannot wait.'
+"The man must be the devil!" says I, "and accustomed to a warmer place, or he must feel this.
+Hollo, Frian!
+Stop there!
+Do you mean to kill me?" "-" Take it easy," says he; "you'll see another day arter this-I've business on hand, and cannot wait."

-"Well, on we went, at the same awful rate, and it was mid-day when we got to the little tavern on the lake shore, kept by one F-, who had a boat for the convenience of strangers who came to visit the place.
+'Well, on we went, at the same awful rate, and it was mid-day when we got to the little tavern on the lake shore, kept by one F--, who had a boat for the convenience of strangers who came to visit the place.
 Here we got our dinner, and a glass of rum to wash it down.
-But Brian was moody, and to all my jokes he only returned a sort of grunt; and while I was talking with F-, he steps out and a few minutes arter we saw him crossing the lake in the old canoe.
+But Brian was moody, and to all my jokes he only returned a sort of grunt; and while I was talking with F--, he steps out, and a few minutes arter we saw him crossing the lake in the old cance.

-"'What's the matter with Brian ?' says F-----; 'all does not seem right with him,' Ned.
-You had better take the boat, and look arter him.'

-"'Pooh!' says I; 'he's often so, and grows so glum now-a-days that I will cut his acquaintance altogether if he does not improve.' "'He drinks awful hard,' says $F{----}$ ; 'may be he's got a fit of the delirium-tremulous.
-There is no telling what he may be up to at this minute.'
+"What's the matter with Brian?" says F--; "all does not seem right with him, Ned.
+You had better take the boat, and look arter him."-"Pooh!" says I; "he's often so, and grows so glum nowadays, that I will cut his acquaintance altogether if he does not improve."-"He drinks awful hard." says F--; "may be he's got a fit of the delirium tremulous.
+There's no telling what he may be up to at this minute."

-"My mind misgave me too, so I e'en takes the oars, and pushes out, right upon Brian's track; and by the Lord Harry! if I did not find him, upon my landing on the opposite shore, lying wallowing in his blood, with his throat cut.
-'Is that you, Brian?' says I, giving him a kick with my foot, to see if he was alive or dead.
-'What upon earth tempted you to play me and $F{----}$ such a dirty, mean trick, as to go and stick yourself like a pig, bringing such a discredit upon the house ?-and you so far from home and those who should nurse you.'
+'My mind misgave me too, so I e'en takes the oars, and pushes out, right upon Brian's track; and, by the Lord Harry! if I did not find him, upon my landing on the opposite shore, lying wallowing in his blood, with his throat cut.
+"Is that you, Brian?" says I, giving him a kick with my foot, to see if he was alive or dead.
+"What upon earth tempted you to play me and F-- such a dirty, mean trick, as to go and stick yourself like a pig, bringing such a discredit upon the house?- and you so far from home and those who should nurse you."

-"I was so mad with him, that (saving your presence, ma'am) I swore awfully, and called him names that would be ondacent to repeat here; but he only answered with groans and a horrid gurgling in his throat.
-'It's a choking you are,' said I; 'but you shan't have your own way, and die so easily either, if I can punish you by keeping you alive.'
-So I just turned him upon his stomach, with his head down the steep bank; but he still kept choking and growing black in the face."
+'I was so mad with him, that (saving your presence, ma'am) I swore awfully, and called him names that would be ondacent to repeat here; but he only answered with groans and a horrid gurgling in his throat.
+"It's choking you are," said I; "but you shan't have your own way, and die so easily either, if I can punish you by keeping you alive."
+So I just turned him upon his stomach, with his head down the steep bank; but he still kept choking and growing black in the face.'

 Layton then detailed some particulars of his surgical practice which it is not necessary to repeat.
-He continued,
+He continued :-

-"I bound up his throat with my handkerchief, and took him neck and heels, and threw him into the bottom of the boat.
-Presently he came to himself a little, and sat up in the boat; and-would you believe it ?-made several attempts to throw himself into the water.
-'This will not do,' says I; 'you've done mischief enough already by cutting your weasand!
-If you dare to try that again, I will kill you with the oar.'
+'I bound up his throat with my handkerchief, and took him neck and heels, and threw him into the bottom of the boat.
+Presently he came to himself a little, and sat up in the boat; and-would you believe it?-made several attempts to throw himself into the water.
+"This will not do," says I; "you've done mischief enough already by cutting your weasand.
+If you dare to try that again, I will kill you with the oar."
 I held it up to threaten him; he was scared, and lay down as quiet as a lamb.
 I put my foot upon his breast.
-'Lie still, now! or you'll catch it.'
-He looked piteously at me; he could not speak, but his eyes seemed to say, 'Have pity upon me, Ned; don't kill me.'
+"Lie still, now! or you'll catch it."
+He looked piteously at me; he could not speak, but his eyes seemed to say, "Have pity on me, Ned; don't kill me."